Walking on Sunshine (film)

-Walking on Sunshine is a 2014 British romantic jukebox musical comedy-drama film directed by Max Giwa and Dania Pasquini.
+Walking on Sunshine is a 2014 British romantic jukebox musical comedy-drama film directed by Max Giwa and Dania Pasquini, and starring Annabel Scholey, Giulio Berruti, Hannah Arterton, Katy Brand and Leona Lewis in her film debut.
 The film features covers of songs from the 1980s and was released on 27 June 2014.
 It is also a debut role for singer-songwriter Leona Lewis.